AryanJassal/YouTubeClone/README.md

 I'm aware of these *gotcha*'s, and you should be too.

-- Site favicon will not show up in Google Chrome if you are using localhost (127.0.0.1) to host this website, although it will work well in other browsers.
+- Site favicon will not show up in Google Chrome if you are using localhost (127.0.0.1) to host this website, although it does work in other browsers.
 (Tested only in Firefox)